Zoe Ball: Early life and education

 Ball was educated at Heston Junior School in the district of Hounslow between 1975 and 1978.
 Her family then moved to Farnham Common in Buckinghamshire.
-She attended Farnham Common First School and Farnham Common Middle School before moving to Holy Cross Convent School in Chalfont St Peter and Amersham College of Art and Technology.
+She attended Farnham Common First School and Farnham Common Middle School, before moving to Holy Cross Convent School in Chalfont St Peter and Amersham College of Art and Technology for a "City & Guilds in radio and journalism".

-She also attended the Young Theatre at Beaconsfield where she trained as an actress.
-Her first TV appearance was as a child in the studio audience of the 1980s Saturday morning children's show, Saturday Superstore, on which her father was appearing as a guest.
+Ball also attended the Young Theatre at Beaconsfield where she trained as an actress.
+Her first TV appearance was as a child in the studio audience of the Saturday morning children's show, Saturday Superstore, on which her father was appearing as a guest.

 Career

 Television

-Ball began her television career as a runner at Granada Television and researcher for the Cool Cube on BSkyB.
-She then worked as a researcher for quiz shows for two years.
-Her presenting jobs have included hosting The Big Breakfast and The Priory on Channel 4, BBC One's Saturday morning children's programme Live & Kicking, and the pre-school programme Playdays.
-In 1994, Ball presented SMart with Mark Speight and Jay Burridge until she left in 1996.
+Ball began her television career as a presenter on the pre-school programme Playdays.

+Ball became a runner at Granada Television and researcher for Cool Cube (1990–1994), a children's Saturday afternoon magazine show, produced at Granada's studio in Manchester, by Clear Idea Television, and broadcast on the British Satellite Broadcasting channel Galaxy.

+From 1994–1996, Ball presented SMart with Mark Speight and Jay Burridge.
 In 1995, Ball hosted Fully Booked for the first series.
-Between 1996 and 1998, she was a regular presenter on Top of the Pops, usually alternating with fellow presenters and DJs Jayne Middlemiss and Jo Whiley.
+In 1997 and 1998, she was a regular presenter on Top of the Pops, usually alternating with fellow presenters and DJs Jayne Middlemiss and Jo Whiley.

-Between 1999 and 2001, she was a co-host with Jamie Theakston on the Wednesday night chat/music show The Priory, which was commissioned by Chris Evans's then production company Ginger Productions.
+In 1996, Ball was a co-host with Jamie Theakston in BBC One's Saturday morning children's programme Live & Kicking.
+In 1998, television personality Chris Evans was a guest of the show, and later employed both Ball and Theakston to co-host the Channel 4 Wednesday night chat/music show The Priory, under Ginger Productions.